Sakura Watch, April 19, 2017 - first day the sakura cherry blossoms begin to bloom!

 Weather or not, they will bloom

-As mentioned before, weather is always the driver of how soon, how late and for how long we all can enjoy the cherry blossoms.
+As mentioned before, the weather is always the driver of how soon, how late and for how long we all can enjoy the cherry blossoms.
 See the forecast below from the Weather Network (live app is always on right side of the page)

 With rain and even thunderstorms being called for on Thursday, there is a chance that could damage some of the florets that are already open to close to opening.
 Many of the florets seen were still showing dark pink with white tips which mean the petals would still be pretty well protected.
-Good news is that weather is only happening tomorrow before the majority of blossoms begin to bloom.
+Good news is that the weather is only happening tomorrow before the majority of blossoms begin to bloom.

 When is the best time to go?